Joker Xue: 2016–2020: Commercial success

 In 2016, Xue changed his English name from "Jacky" to "Joker" as "Jacky" was the result of a guessing game he played at his debut and "Joker" reflected his sense of humor.
 In an effort for the audience to connect his name to his music after the success of "Actor", Xue pushed himself to appear in more than 40 variety shows.
 He was named "No. 1 Model Worker in Variety Shows" and ranked tenth on data analysis agency Standard Ranking's list of internet celebrities commercial value.
 However, the packed schedule took its toll on his physical and mental health.
 In July, Xue produced and released his seventh album Beginner (初学者), which won multiple awards, and was named Album of the Year on Apple Music's 2016 year-end list.

 In January 2017, Xue was hospitalized due to acute gastroenteritis and later stated he plans to shift his focus to music, working toward becoming "Eason Chan of mainland and shedding the variety show star persona.
 In April, he embarked on his first concert tour I Think I've Seen You Somewhere Tour (我好像在哪见过你巡回演唱会).
+In June, Madame Tussauds Shanghai unveiled a wax figure of Xue.
 In December, Xue released his acclaimed eighth album The Crossing (渡).
 By the end of 2017, the total stream count of his songs across all Chinese platforms exceeded 12.7 billion.
 In early 2018, Xue suffered from laryngitis for several months before making a full recovery.
-In July, he began his Skyscraper World Tour.
+In July, he began his Skyscraper World Tour (摩天大楼世界巡回演唱会).
 On December 31, he released his ninth album Freak (怪咖), which was well-received.
 In 2017 and 2018, Xue ranked first amongst solo artists cumulative playback volume on QQ Music.

 In 2019, Xue concluded the Skyscraper World Tour in Hong Kong on May 19, setting the record for highest concert box office by a mainland China male singer.
 From July to November, he headlined four music festivals, debuting the "Joker" stage persona that was later officially adopted in 2023.
 In December, Xue released his tenth album Dust (尘) and was named Male Singer of the Year at CMIC Music Awards.
 Billboard magazine included "Puppet" (木偶人), the lead single from Dust, on their The Global No. 1s You (Probably) Never Heard list.

-In 2020, Xue held his first online concert Dust in the World on May 23.
+In 2020, Xue held his first online concert Dust in the World (尘浮世间线上音乐会) on May 23.
 On December 31, he released his eleventh album Extraterrestrial (天外来物).
 The title track "Extraterrestrial" was named among the Best Songs of the Year and Xue was named Most Influential Male Singer of mainland China at the 2021 Tencent Music Entertainment Awards.